Lilliput, Dorset: Development

-Recent years have seen many new property development projects, especially in water frontage or harbour view locations, and often earlier buildings have been replaced entirely.
+The last 25 years has seen many new property development projects, especially in water frontage or harbour view locations, and often earlier buildings have been replaced entirely.

 The dilemma of development is described in The Dorset Village Book:

 "much of Lilliput's woodland has disappeared, the sound of saws rasping through the trunks as prominent as the speeding traffic along the road to Sandbanks.
 Almost every inch of this beautiful place has been sacrificed to the builders and even parts of the cliff-face have been built on.
 Who can blame anyone for wanting to come here to live, to enjoy the rich sunsets over Wareham Channel, to smell the sweet cool breezes which waft in from the bay, and to marvel at the view across Poole Harbour and Brownsea Island.
 To many, this is paradise."